q3alique/Syscall-EDR-evasion/README.md

 ## Step 2: Writing the Reverse Shell Code

 ### Initial Reverse Shell Using Windows Syscalls:
-Here is the initial version of the reverse shell using the Windows API:
+Here is the initial version of the reverse shell using the Windows Syscalls:

 ```cpp
 #include <winsock2.h>